-This month’s Twelve Loaves theme is Berries.
+This month’s Twelve Loaves theme is Berries…and I went with a Raspberry Danish.
 Bake a bread, yeast or quick bread, loaf or individual.
 This #TwelveLoaves is all about incredible breads with berries featured in April.
 Do you have a favorite berry bread?
 We would love to see it.
 Let’s get baking!
 Look at what our very talented #TwelveLoaves bakers have created this April!

 - Lemon Blueberry Bread by Alice at Hip Foodie Mom